On a desktop computer, hold "Ctrl" and Press "F" to search for keywords on this page.

-This allows you to rest while your baby nurses and is good for mothers who have had a cesarean birth.
+This allows you to rest while your baby nurses and is good for mothers who have had a C-section.
 Lie on your side with your baby facing you.
 Pull baby close and guide his/her mouth to your nipple.

 This is a common position that is comfortable for most mothers.
 Hold your baby’s head on your forearm and his/her whole body facing you.

 This is good for premature babies or babies who are having trouble latching on.
 Hold your baby along the opposite arm from the breast you are using.
-Support your baby’s head with the palm of your hand at the base of his/ her head.
-Note that your hand is not putting pressure against the back of baby’s head.
+Support your baby’s head with the palm of your hand at the base of his/her head.
+Make sure that your hand is not putting pressure against the back of baby’s head.

 This hold is good for mothers with large breasts or inverted nipples.
 Hold your baby at your side, lying on his/her back, with baby’s head at the level of your nipple.
 Support your baby’s head with the palm of your hand at the base of his/her head.